-Lead Infrastructure Engineer here at Bit-Wizards, Sarah Rudd, knows the importance of setting a businesses’ IT infrastructure up to scale.
-In this article, she’ll outline what you need to consider when it comes to the scalability of your internal technologies.
+The Infrastructure Engineers at Bit-Wizards know the importance of setting a businesses’ IT infrastructure up to scale.
+In this article, they’ll outline what you need to consider when it comes to the scalability of your internal technologies.

-Our Principal Lead Software Engineer, Anthony Fuller, is well-versed on what it takes to make scalable software.
-He’ll explain what needs to be taken into account when it comes to the scalability of front-facing technologies, such as your business website and/or applications.
+Our Software Engineers are well-versed on what it takes to design scalable software.
+They’ll use this article to explain what needs to be taken into account to ensure the scalability of front-facing technologies, such as your business website and applications.

-Accounting for scalability can seem daunting, as it can be difficult to map out where your business will be 5, 10, or even 20 years from now.
-But that’s why planning for future growth is crucial to success.
+Accounting for scalability can seem daunting, as it can be difficult to map out where you will be 5, 10, or even 20 years from now.
+But that’s why planning for future growth can be a huge advantage for your company.

-“At Bit-Wizards, when we think of scalability, we try to keep the potential for growth in mind with any client that we onboard,” explains Rudd.
-“We set them up so that they have that ability to expand at any stage.”
+“At Bit-Wizards, when we think of scalability, we try to keep the potential for growth in mind with any client that we onboard,” explains one of our Infrastructure Engineers.
+“We set clients up so that they have that ability to expand at any stage.”

 Potential for growth also needs to be considered when your business is building its online presence, whether that be through an eCommerce website or online store, a booking or event website, a blog, or any other type of software.